Ecotrust/madrona/docs/index.rst

 ..
-MarineMap Decision Support Tool documentation master file, created by sphinx-quickstart on Tue Jun  9 12:49:50 2009.
+Madrona Decision Support Tool documentation master file, created by sphinx-quickstart on Tue Jun  9 12:49:50 2009.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-MarineMap Decision Support Tool Documentation
+Madrona Decision Support Tool Documentation
 =============================================

 .. toctree::